1 cup basil leaves, washed

 Make the basil oil.
-Bring a pot of water to boil and blanch the basil leaves by dropping them in for 15 second.
+Bring a pot of water to boil and blanch the basil leaves by dropping them in for 15 seconds.
 Remove and immediately shock them by putting them into a large bowl of ice water.
 This will stop the cooking.
 Blanching helps to preserve the bright green color of the basil.
-Puree the basil (squeeze it to remove excess water) and oil in a powerful blender (I use a vitamix) until it’s homogenous and emerald green.
-Pour the oil through a coffee filter, set on a mesh strainer into a small bowl.
+Puree the basil (squeeze it to remove excess water) and oil in a powerful blender (I use a Vitamix) until it’s homogenous and emerald green.
+Pour the oil through a coffee filter, set it on a mesh strainer into a small bowl.
 It will take time for the oil to strain and filter through.

 Finish the salad.
 Put coriander flowers (or other herbs) around the tomatoes and cheese.
 Drizzle a tablespoon or so of basil oil over the salad.
 Save the rest for something tasty.
 Serve immediately.

-You can use other soft herbs to make herb oils like chives, parsley, cilantro, dill etc. It’s great on grilled meats and vegetables as well.
+You can use other soft herbs to make herb oils like chives, parsley, cilantro, dill, etc. It’s great on grilled meats and vegetables as well.